MITgcm/MITgcm/doc/algorithm/algorithm.rst

 the Coriolis parameters at the appropriate points in space.
 The above discretization does *not* conserve anything, especially energy, but for historical reasons is the default for the code.
 A flag controls this
-discretization: set run-time logical :varlink:`useEnergyConservingCoriolis` to .TRUE. which otherwise defaults to .FALSE..
+discretization: set run-time integer :varlink:`selectCoriScheme` to two (=2) (or set deprecated logical :varlink:`useEnergyConservingCoriolis` to .TRUE.) which otherwise defaults to zero.

 .. admonition:: S/R  :filelink:`CD_CODE_SCHEME <pkg/cd_code/cd_code_scheme.F>`, :filelink:`MOM_U_CORIOLIS <pkg/mom_fluxform/mom_u_coriolis.F>`, :filelink:`MOM_V_CORIOLIS <pkg/mom_fluxform/mom_v_coriolis.F>`
   :class: note